Ninja-Squad/ninja-squad.github.com/_posts/2015-05-28-angularjs-promises.md

       };
     });

 Congrats!
 This finally works.
 Except when it doesn't.
-What if the http call fails?
+What if the HTTP call fails?
 How can the controller know about it?
 We would need a second callback.

       var getPoneys = function(successCallbackFn, errorCallbackFn) {
         $http.get('/api/poneys').success(function(data) {